-In section \ref{section-larger}, given a quadratic form $q$ on a finite abelian group $G$ and a symmetric $k \times k$ integer matrix $M$, we define a quadratic form $M \otimes q$ on $G^k$.
-This is like taking tensor product of two bilinear forms.
-The reason for introducing the quadratic form $M \otimes q$ is that the pair $( \cF_k(G), \cF_k(q))$, whose Gauss sum we need to compute, has the form $(G^{k-1}, T_k \otimes q)$ for an integer matrix $T_k$ and we can decompose $(G^{k-1}, T_k \otimes q)$ into irreducibles by decomposing $(G,q)$ into irreducibles and decomposing $T_k$ into block matrices of blocks of size at most two.

-Section \ref{section-Gauss-sum} contains the background on values of Gauss sums, in particular the Gauss sums of all the irreducible non-degenerate forms.
-Section \ref{section-indicator} introduces the $\op{TY}$-categories in detail and relates the indicator values $\nu_{2k}(\cC)$ with Gauss sums.
-With these preparations, we prove our main theorem in section \ref{section-TY}.
+Section \ref{section-Gauss-sum} contains the background on values of Gauss sums and calculation of $\xi_k(G,q)$ in various cases.
+Section \ref{section-indicator} introduces the $\op{TY}$-categories and relates the indicator values $\nu_{2k}(\cC)$ with Gauss sums.
+With these preparations, we prove theorem \ref{t-indicators-determine-b} in section \ref{section-TY}.